The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 The Roman Emperor Constantine accepts the Christian Church (313AD.
 Edict of Milan), and the official persecution ends.
 But he had no initial baptism.
 He supposedly had a vision of the cross, but as a means to conquer, apparently as a means to conquer rather than liberate.

-He was about conquering and politics before following Jesus.
+He was emperor by definition he was about conquering and politics before following Jesus.
 This is the apparent "white horse," the church and state beast united, of Revelation6,1-2.
 It looks good, but somethings not right, because the guy on the horse is out to conquer: "He was given a crown, and he rode forth, conquering and to conquer."

-Constantine called the Council of Nicaea in Turkey 325AD (again Asia Minor the crisis point!), in the east, to consolidate his recent military unification of the East and West.
+Constantine himself called the Council of Nicaea in Turkey 325AD (again Asia Minor the crisis point!), in the east, not because he cared about Christian doctrine but to consolidate his recent military unification of the East and West.
 He calls this meeting right on the heels of his victory in what was then "Byzantium" in 324AD, His "New Rome."

-Jesus as a created son or angel of God wasn't a burning issue among the church folks East and West.
-The bible would have won out.
+Jesus as a created son or angel of God (Arianism) wasn't a burning 'got to call a council' issue among the church folks East and West, but it was for Constantine to consolodate and expand his claim to power East and West.
+Faith suggests the bible would have won out.
 Besides our bible is ok with folks with different opinions, cf Mark 9,38ff: "'Teacher,' said John, "we saw a man driving out demons in your name and we told him to stop, because he was not one of us."
 39 "Do not stop him," Jesus said.

 Constantine wants his creed, any creed, as a means of organizing the Eastern bishops who will help prop up the empire and consolidate the Roman Empire expansion there.

 There was no sense of the pressing need for unifying dogma from an emperor at this time.
-There's no primacy of Rome doctrine yet, no papal succession dogma.
-The church had the bible, but this is how it lost it, how the people lost their blood bought freedom status and became subjects to the creed makers, the political power elites.
+There's no primacy of the Roman see yet, no papal succession dogma.
+The church had the bible, but this is how it soon lost it, how the people lost their blood bought freedom status and became subjects to the creed makers, the political power elites.

-This council was called and driven by Emperor Constantine.
+Again this council was called and driven by Emperor Constantine.
 The Bishop of Rome did not even go.
-He sent elders (cf background gci.org/history/nicene) At Constantine's bidding, they do settle the issue whether Jesus is an angel, or angelic son, a created son, a created being, or God, one in being with God.
-We know this and believe it, from the bible, but they did it with a Nicolaitan creed.
+He sent elders (cf background gci.org/history/nicene) At Constantine's bidding, they do settle the issue whether Jesus is an angel, or angelic son, a created son, a created being, or God in the flesh, one with God.
+We know this and believe it, from the bible, but they did it with a Nicolaitan creed that set back bible knowledge for at least a 1000 years!

 This controversy was primarily political.
 The church doesn't need an emperor or an emperor's timetable to settle its disputes and doctrines.
-It doesn't need a creed to settle its disputes.
-These way and means are by definition Nicolaitan.The dispute was about the "Arians" and their 'angelic view' of Jesus.
-Arius view was defended and led by a holy and well-respected priest named Arius (256AD-336AD, died in Constantinople) from Libya, and working Alexandria in Egypt.
+It doesn't need a creed to settle its disputes, only an empire needs this.
+The way this dispute was settled was by definition Nicolaitan.The dispute was about the "Arians" and their 'angelic view' of Jesus.
+Arius view was defended and led by a holy and well-respected priest named Arius (256AD-336AD, died in Constantinople) from Libya, and working in Alexandria in Egypt.
 He saw Jesus as created son of God, sort of like an angel, a created being.

-The Roman Emperor wanted doctrinal peace among Christians, his subjects.
+The Roman Emperor wanted doctrinal peace among Christians, his subjects who would be easy to control if they were all forced to belive the same thing.

-The truth was there was not much consensus in the church about this issue.
+The truth was there was not much consensus in the church about this issue at this time.
 The political intrigues about it and the church power plays continued for decades of political horse trading, of deposing and trading bishops based on the political jockeying of the Arians and non Arians, after the council.
 All this disagreement was dependant on the politics of the empire propping itself up and expanding, of the "New Rome" in the East.

-So, the council issues a decree that Jesus is fully God, same substance, a Greek philosophical word, "homousious" in Greek.
-(As if Jesus was a physcial substance prior to His incarnation, which defies the biblical Word that God is Spirit, and Jesus was slain before the foundation of the world).
+So, the council issues a decree that Jesus is fully God, same "substance", a Greek philosophical word, "homousious."
+As if Jesus was a physical substance prior to His incarnation, which defies the biblical Word that God is Spirit.

 But our point here is only that Constantine's geo-military politics is the driving force behind this Council, and the creed.
-And there was no real consensus but the Emperor of Rome had clearly shown the church at Rome how to be political with doctrine, how to control people.
-And they will put this learning to use as the Western political empire is falling and the Church itself is assuming the falling empire's political power.
+And there was no real consensus.
+But the historical upshot was a lesson that would srve Christendom well when the Roman political empire fell in the midddle of the 5th century.
+Yes the Emperor of Rome had clearly shown the church at Rome how to be political with church religious doctrine, ie how to control people, based on prcatical and worldy considerations as first and foremost.

-This creed, and all creeds, while it arguably reflect a biblical doctrine, is used as a substitute for the full word of God.
+This creed, and all creeds are mere substitute for the full word of God.
 Creeds are short cuts, man made, man written, by definition not God's word.
 God sent me back here to maintain this point.
 They are, by defintion, not the written by God.

-And creeds are used as a hierarchical and political way to better exert rule over God's people.
+Moreover creeds are always used in a non biblically hierarchical and political way to better exert rule over God's people.
 I don't primarily want a simple faith.
 I surely don't want a creedal faith.

-I want a bible faith, just like Jesus.
+I want a bible faith, just like Jesus had.

-Our forbears the Jews didn't ask for creeds, or just keep it simple.
+Our forbears the Jews didn't ask for creeds, or just keep it simple for the sake of politics.
 They asked for the word.
 The word liberates, creeds control.
 We see this at Nehemiah 8,1-3: Ezra read the entire Mosaic law to the entire community of Jews after they came back from Babylonian exile.
-The people asked for it not for a creed.
-They knew the word was their protection:
+The leaders could have crawn up a creed and the people could have asked for one.
+But as good Jewish faithful both leaders and people both knew knew the word was their first and best faith protection:

 "Now when the seventh month came round- the Israelites being in their towns- all the pople gathered as one man in the square in front of the Water Gate, and asked the scribe Ezra to bring the Book of the Law of Moses which Yahweh had proscribed for israel.
 2 Accordingly, on the first day fo the seventh month, the priest Ezra brought the Law before the assembly...
 3 he read from the book from dawn till noon; all the people listened attentively to the Book of the Law."

-They did this for a whole week! (v.18) We Christian are called to read the bible, not recite creeds.
+They did this for a whole week! (v.18) We Christian are called to read and listen the bible, not recite creeds.

 Ezra didn't issue a poltically backed and motivated creed, to be recited through the ages.
-He read the law for 42 hours and everybody was eager.
+He read the law for 42 hours throughout the week and everybody was eager for all of it.
 Like our forbears the Jews, we Christians are a people of our God given book, a people seeking the whole counsel of God, not a people of the creed, given by potentates that want to control us.

 1Timothy4,13 also says that the public reading of the word is protection of God's people, not a creed: "Until I [Paul] come, devote yourself to the public reading of scripture, to preaching and teaching."